 Hello campers, guests and visitors of Nevada City.
-Erin and I want to reach out directly and remind our guests that we absolutely believe that wearing masks in our community is an effective and essential way to reduce the transmission of Coronavirus.
-Many other residents here feel the same way.
+We want to remind our guests that we absolutely believe that wearing masks in our community is an effective and essential way to reduce the transmission of Coronavirus.
+While we all await the roll out of vaccines, please note we will adhering to all of the COVID-19 modifications for all customers, with or without a vaccine, through out 2021.

 We also want you to know that the health and well-being of our employees, guests and community are the number one focus of our businesses.
-We have closely followed the guidelines put out by the California Department of Public Health since the beginning of the pandemic, including closing our business to all recreational visitors for three months.
-We continue to follow their guidelines as we now re-open the Inn Town Campground and Outside Inn.
+We have closely followed the guidelines put out by the California Department of Public Health since the beginning of the pandemic.

 What we’re doing to operate responsibly and how that might affect your visit to Nevada City.